 Program with details of workshops coming soon!”

 Description: Are you part of the LGBTQIAP+ community at SF State and have graduated or plan to graduate in Fall 2018, Spring 2019, or Summer 2019?
 Sign up to participate in the Associated Students’ Queer & Trans Resource Center’s Lavender Graduation Celebration!
 Sign up by April 20th.
-Participants will receive a free lavender tassel, which can be worn during the main commencement ceremony at AT&T park.
+Participants will receive a free lavender tassel, which can be worn during the main commencement ceremony at Oracle Park.
 A participating certificate will also be provided, as well as lunch!

 Free access to our lending library of LGBTQIAP-related films and books.
 We also have LGBTQIAP-related textbook for a variety of SF State courses!
 Stop by the office to see the full selection.